Smoove Jones: Title and artwork

 Speaking on its title with KMW exclusive, Mya said, "I chose Smoove Jones as the title because it best described the laid back, smooth essence and approach to this project."
 Her friend and fellow artist Cliff Lewis also gave her the nickname "Smoove Jones" in the studio.
 In an interview with The Frisky, Harrison elaborated more on the title and commented, "I was given the nickname "Smoove Jones" based on my laid back, ol' school vibe and smooth personality."
 Going further into detail Harrison stated, "since I been giving a lot of grown and sexy music lately, with a '70s vibes, I thought it'd be the perfect name for a project."
 Harrison depicts Smoove Jones, as a female version of Billy Dee Williams meets Supafly meets Pam Grier.

-The EP's artwork is from a collection of images of the times Harrison and her photographers got together and "played".
+The album's artwork is from a collection of images of the times Harrison and her photographers got together and "played".
 Mya explained, "I play a lot and I have friends who are photographers in different states and if I see a fly object after a show, "I say, "Hey, I'll sit in this chair.
 Take a picture!"
 In exchange, those images sometimes become artwork for flyers, singles and/or album covers.
 The project's calendar was shot by her friend and a new photographer she worked with in Arizona.
 Speaking on behalf of her 2016-2017 zodiac calendar, Harrison commented, "I've known that I've wanted to put a calendar out with an album, but those images are from two years ago and maybe two of them are recent.
 They've been sitting like a lot of my music and I'm always creating."
 In between time, it's just something to put out, before her masterpiece whether it's calendars, DVDs, or EPs, etc.